 About the Expert

 Stewart M. Patrick is James H. Binger senior fellow in global governance and director of the International Institutions and Global Governance (IIGG) Program at the Council on Foreign Relations (CFR).
-His areas of expertise include multilateral cooperation on global issues; U.S. policy toward international institutions, including the United Nations; and the challenges posed by fragile and post–conflict states.
+His areas of expertise include multilateral cooperation on global issues; U.S. policy toward international institutions, including the United Nations; the challenges posed by fragile and post–conflict states; and the challenges to international environmental cooperation posed by climate change and biodiversity loss.
 Patrick is the author of The Sovereignty Wars: Reconciling America with the World, as well as Weak Links: Fragile States, Global Threats, and International Security.
 He also writes the blog, The Internationalist.

 From 2005 to April 2008, he was research fellow at the Center for Global Development.
 He directed the center's research and policy engagement on the intersection between security and development, with a particular focus on the relationship between weak states and transnational threats and on the policy challenges of building effective institutions of governance in fragile settings.
 He also taught at Johns Hopkins University's School of Advanced International Studies.

 From September 2002 to January 2005, Patrick served on the secretary of state's policy planning staff, with lead staff responsibility for U.S. policy toward Afghanistan and a range of global and transnational issues, including refugees and migration, international law enforcement, and global health affairs.
 He joined the staff as an international affairs fellow at CFR.

 Prior to government service, Patrick was from 1997 to 2002 a researcher at the Center on International Cooperation at New York University, where he ran two multi-scholar research programs on post-conflict reconstruction and on multilateralism and U.S. foreign policy.